-In carrying out its role the Policy Council will:
+In carrying out its role the Policy Advisory Committee will:

 - Identify state and national issues for policy focus and determine priorities for policy responses.